U.S. Route 64 in North Carolina: Wake County

 Originally, US 64 followed Salem Road, north of Apex; near Cary, it followed Chatham Street and Hillsborough Street before meeting NC 54 on Western Boulevard, after which both go into Raleigh via Hillsborough Street.
 In central Raleigh, US 64 used Salisbury Street, Edenton Street, East Street, and finally New Bern Avenue.
 The final section followed the current US 64 Business to Wendell and Zebulon.
-Between 1950-53, US 64 was removed from central Raleigh and followed then US 70A via Western Boulevard (in Cary) east to Boylan Avenue, then northeast to South Street before ending back on New Bern Avenue.
+Between 1950 and 1953, US 64 was removed from central Raleigh and followed then US 70A via Western Boulevard (in Cary) east to Boylan Avenue, then northeast to South Street before ending back on New Bern Avenue.

 In 1960, US 64 was placed on a (non-freeway) bypass around Wendell; the old route became US 64 Business.
 A second (freeway) bypass in the Wendell/Lizard Lick area was added in 1975, the first bypass was added on to the western end of NC 97.
 In 1965, US 64 was given its modern routing from Apex to US 1; after concurrency, US 64 followed US 1 north around Raleigh to New Bern Avenue.
 In 1984, US 64 was removed from the northern arc of the beltline, migrating south to the completed southern arc.

+Future

+As part of the widening project of I-40 to relieve the heavy traffic, the I-40/I-440/US 1/US 64 interchange is being redesigned.
+Construction is expected to begin in 2025 at a cost of $68.8 million.